-HLRCC is suspected when a person has a history of multiple leiomyomas.
+HLRCC is suspected when a person has a history of multiple skin leiomyomas.
 A family history of fibroid tumors, particularly early in life, and an aggressive form of kidney cancer (known as HLRCC or FH-deficient kidney cancer).
 Tumors can resemble papillary type 2, collecting duct, or tubulocytic forms of kidney cancer.
 Germline genetic testing to look for mutations in the FH gene is available for people suspected of having HLRCC.

 What are the estimated cancer risks associated with HLRCC?

-HLRCC is associated with an increased risk of type 2 papillary renal cell carcinoma.
-For people with HLRCC, the estimated risk for this type of kidney cancer is about 15% to 30%, but the penetrance, or appearance, of this particular sign of HLRCC may be lower than that, as more people are diagnosed with this increasingly recognized condition.
+HLRCC is associated with an increased risk of renal cell carcinoma.
+For people with HLRCC, the estimated risk for this type of kidney cancer has been estimated around 15% to 30%, but the penetrance, or appearance, of this particular sign of HLRCC may be lower than that, as more people are diagnosed with this increasingly recognized condition.

 What are the screening options for HLRCC?

-Screening options may change over time as new technologies are developed and more is learned about HLRCC.
-It is important to talk with your doctor about appropriate screening tests.
+Screening guidelines may change over time as new technologies are developed and more is learned about HLRCC.
+It is important to talk with your health care team about appropriate screening tests.

 Learn more about what to expect when having common tests, procedures, and scans.